overte-org/overte-docs-sphinx/source/create/avatars/avatar-standards.md

 * Skeleton - A hierarchy of joints.
 * Rigging - The process of creating a skeleton of the avatar model.
 * Blendshapes - Variations of the topology that defines how the mesh is modified to create various "shapes".
-* FST file - The main avatar file, which contains information about the skeleton, blendshapes, FBX file and textures used by an avatar.
+* FST file - The main avatar file, which contains information about the skeleton, blendshapes, glTF/GLB/FBX file and textures used by an avatar.

 ## Reference Pose